MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 This test is useful to check external RAM when it is available on the hardware.
 The test performs several read and write actions, with different patterns.
-All accesses are aligned on value to write: 8, 16 or 32 bits, like the MicroEJ Platform will use the RAM.
+All accesses are aligned on value to write: 8, 16 or 32 bits, like the VEE Port will use the RAM.

 To run, several functions must be implemented.
 See ``x_ram_checks.h``: